1989chenguo/CloudComputingLabs/Lab3/README.md

 Your program should run correctly with 3 or more participants.

-### 3.2 Finish a performance test report

-Please test your code first, and commit a test report along with your lab code into your group’s course github repo.

-TBC.
+**NOTE**: **Groups that have registered for demo 4 should at least finish the extreme version.**

+#### **3.5.6 Ultimate version**

+Your program should complete all the tasks described in `section 3.1-3.4`.
+Your system is required to correctly receive and conduct the KV commands, and reply the corresponding results, as described before.

+Besides the failure conditions described before, your system should also be able to handle **coordinator failure**.
+You may implement multiple coordinators in the system, but normally there is only one leader coordinator that do the coordinator job.
+After the leader coordinator fail, the rest coordinators may use some election protocols to reelect a new leader, and use some consensus protocol to keep consistency between them.
+[Raft](https://raft.github.io/) is a very good protocol for this purpose.
+You may want to read its paper by yourself.
+Sorry I'm not going to teach you this :)

+In the ultimate version, clients are preconfigured with all coordinator's addresses, and may send KV commands to any of the coordinator, randomly.
+To keep consistency, you may redirect all the client's commands to the leader coordinator.

+**NOTE**: **This version is very difficult, so it is not compulsory but just a challenge.
+Have fun!**

 ## 4. Lab submission

 Please put all your code in folder `Lab3` and write a `Makefile` so that we **can compile your code in one single command** `make`.
 The compiled runnable executable binary should be named `kvstore2pcsystem` and located in folder `Lab3`.
 Please carefully following above rules so that TAs can automatically test your code!!!

+You can use any available code or library for this lab.
+Please search the Internet.
+However, do not copy other teams' code.
+No performance test report is required for this lab.
+Enjoy the lab :)

-Please submit your lab program and performance test report following the guidance in the [Overall Lab Instructions](../README.md) (`../README.md`)
+Please submit your lab program following the guidance in the [Overall Lab Instructions](../README.md) (`../README.md`)

 ## 5. Grading standards

-1. You can get 23 points if you can: 1) finish all the requirements of the basic version, and 2) your performance test report has finished the two requirements described before.
+1. You can get 13 points if you can finish all the requirements of the basic version.
 If you missed some parts, you will get part of the points depending how much you finished.
-2. You can get 25 points (full score) if you can: 1) finish all the requirements of the advanced version, and 2) your performance test report has finished the two requirements described before.
+2. You can get 21 points if you can finish all the requirements of the advanced version.
+If you missed some parts, you will get part of the points depending how much you finished.
+3. You can get 24 points if you can finish all the requirements of the extreme version.
+If you missed some parts, you will get part of the points depending how much you finished.
+4. You can get 25 points if you can finish all the requirements of the ultimate version.
 If you missed some parts, you will get part of the points depending how much you finished.